 In exercising their exclusive right to the commercial use of a protected invention, the owner of a patent or petty patent shall have the right to prevent any third party not having their explicit consent from: (i) making, offering for sale, placing on the market or using the product made by means of the protected invention or from importing or storing the product for such purposes; (ii) using the patented process; (iii) offering the patented process for sale; (iv) producing, offering for sale, placing on the market, using, importing or storing for such purposes a product directly obtained by the patented process; (v) offering for sale or supplying products that constitute essential elements of an invention to parties unauthorized to use such invention, if the bidder or supplier knows or has demonstrable grounds to know that such products are intended for the use of an invention owned by someone else.

-The right holder or holder of an exclusive license shall be entitled to infringement action against any person infringing their right by means of any unauthorized action.
+The right holder or holder of an exclusive license shall be entitled to infringement action against any person infringing their right using any unauthorized act.

-The protection of the invention outside the territory of the Republic of Serbia can be accomplished by filing only one international application with the Intellectual Property Office of the Republic of Serbia, to request protection in more countries that are part of the PCT treaties (total of 144 countries) in which the applicant intends to protect their invention.
+The protection of the invention outside the territory of the Republic of Serbia can be accomplished by filing only one international application with the Intellectual Property Office of the Republic of Serbia.
+Protection can be requested in many countries that are part of the PCT treaties (total of 144 countries) in which the applicant intends to protect their invention.

 A trademark can be protected as an individual, collective or certification trademark.
-An individual trademark is a trademark owned and used by trademark holder (owner).
-A collective trademark is a trademark of a legal person representing a certain type of association of manufacturers and/or providers of services, which may be used by persons who are members of such association, under certain conditions.
-A certification trademark is a trademark that is used by several companies under supervision of the trademark holder, as a warranty of quality, geographic origin, manner of manufacturing or other common characteristics of the goods and/or services provided by such companies.
+An individual trademark is a trademark owned and used by a trademark holder (owner).
+A collective trademark is a trademark owned and used by a legal person representing a certain type of association of manufacturers and/or service providers, which may be used by members of such association.
+A guarantee trademark serves to distinguish goods and/or services certified by the proprietor of the trademark from the same or similar goods and/or services of another natural or legal person.
+Guarantee trademark used by several persons under the supervision of the proprietor of a trademark is used as the guarantee of quality, material, manner of production of goods or the supplying of services, correctness or other common characteristics of goods or services protected by trademark.

-Foreign natural and legal persons in the Republic of Serbia shall enjoy the same rights with respect to the trademark protection as domestic natural and legal persons if such rights derive from international agreements or from the principle of reciprocity.
+Foreign natural and legal persons in the Republic of Serbia shall enjoy the same rights concerning the trademark protection as domestic natural and legal persons if such rights derive from international agreements or the principle of reciprocity.
 The person claiming reciprocity shall have to prove its existence.

-A trademark holder has the exclusive right to use a sign protected by a trademark for designating the goods and/or services the trademark refers to.
+The trademark holder has the exclusive right to use a sign protected by a trademark for designating the goods and/or services.

 A trademark and/or any rights arising from the application may be assigned to another person in respect to some or all the goods or services that are registered or applied for.
 The assignment of a trademark and/or rights arising from the application may be the consequence of an assignment-license agreement, a change of status of the trademark holder and/or the applicant, or a court or administrative decision.

-Industrial design shall be protected by the exclusive right (industrial design right) to the extent that it is new and has an individual character.
-Industrial design shall be considered new if no identical industrial design has been made available to the public before the date of filing of the application for registration or, if priority is claimed, the date of priority, or if there is no application for industrial right protection previously filed and subsequently made available to the public.
+An industrial design shall be protected by the exclusive right (industrial design right) to the extent that it is new and has an individual character.
+An industrial design shall be considered new (i) if no identical industrial design has been made available to the public before the date of filing of the application for registration or, if priority is claimed, (ii) or if there is no application for industrial right protection previously filed and subsequently made available to the public.
 Industrial designs shall be deemed to be identical if their features differ only in immaterial details.
-Industrial design shall be considered to have individual character if the overall impression it produces on an informed user differs from the overall impression produced on such a user by any other design which has been made available to the public before the date of filing of the application for registration or, if priority is claimed, the date of priority.
-In assessing individual character, the degree of freedom of designer in developing the industrial design of a specific product shall be taken into consideration.
+An industrial design shall be considered to have individual character if the overall impression it produces on an informed user differs from the overall impression produced on such a user by any other design which has been made available to the public before the date of filing of the application for registration or, if priority is claimed.
+In assessing individual character, the degree of freedom of the designer in developing the industrial design of a specific product shall be taken into consideration.

-Industrial design right shall not subsist with respect to features of appearance of a product that are solely dictated by its technical function.
+Industrial design right shall not subsist concerning features of appearance of a product that is solely dictated by its technical function.
 Industrial design right shall not subsist with respect to features of appearance of a product that must necessarily be reproduced in its exact form and dimensions in order to permit the product to be mechanically connected to or placed in, around or against another product, so that either product may perform its function except in case when design enable multiple assembly or connection of mutually interchangeable products within a modular system.
-Industrial design cannot be used to protect the external look of the product, the publication of which or the use of which is contrary to the public order or the accepted moral principles.
+An industrial design cannot be used to protect the external look of the product, the publication of which or the use of which is contrary to the public order or the accepted moral principles.

 The right to the industrial design protection has the designer, or their legal successor, or the employer in cases defined by the Law.
-Foreign natural and legal persons shall have rights with respect to industrial design protection equal to of national natural and legal persons, if it results from international agreements or from the reciprocity principle.
+Foreign natural and legal persons shall have rights concerning industrial design protection equal to national natural and legal persons if it results from international agreements or the reciprocity principle.
 Proof of the existence of reciprocity shall be provided by the person invoking reciprocity.